 You know your products and goals best.
 If an opportunity doesn't seem relevant to your ad campaign or appropriate for your advertising goals, dismiss it by clicking the X in the corner.

 Why you might not see opportunities

-We won't necessarily have opportunities for every campaign at all times - there are a variety of reasons why you might not see opportunities.Commons reasons why you might not see opportunities
+Opportunities won't always be available for every campaign at all times.
+There are a few common reasons why you might not see opportunities.

 - Your account doesn't have any billing information.
-Find out how to submit your billing information
+Find out how to submit your billing information.

 - Your ads aren't receiving any traffic.
-Search for your ad with the Ad Preview and Diagnosis tool or learn more about why your ad might not be showing
+Search for your ad with the Ad Preview and Diagnosis tool or learn more about why your ad might not be showing.

 - Your ads recently started running.

-- Your campaigns are already optimized.
+- Or best of all: Your campaigns are already optimized.